-Marcelo started his career with Fluminense before making a dream move to Real Madrid in 2007.
-He spent several years in and out of the lineup before establishing himself as one of the star of the team.
-With them, he won three Champions' League titles in from 2014 to 2017.
-At the time of writing, he has over 50 caps for Brazil and played at the 2014 World Cup in Brazil.
+Marcelo started his career with Fluminense before making a dream move to Real Madrid in 2007, where he played behind his mentor Roberto Carlos.
+He spent several years in and out of the lineup before establishing himself as one of the star of the team playing the left flank with Cristano Ronaldo.
+With them, he won four Champions' League titles in from 2014 to 2018.
+At the time of writing, he has over 50 caps for Brazil and played at the 2014 and 2018 World Cup in Brazil.

 Casemiro started with Sao Paulo, where he played for three seasons.
 In 2013, he joined Real Madrid B team(Castilla), where he would be eventually called to the first team.
 For the 2014-2015, he was sent to Porto on a loan.
 After a year, he returned to Real Madrid and quickly established as a major contributor as the club won two Champions' League.
 At the time of writing, he earned 11 caps.

 DM: Claude Makelele (France)